kowainik/relude/README.md

    behavior and usage of such functions can lead to the unexpected bugs.
 Though you can still use some unsafe functions from `Relude.Unsafe` module, but they are not exported by default.
 2. **Type-safety**.
-We like to make invalid states unrepresantable.
+We like to make invalid states unrepresentable.
 And if it's possible to express this concept through the types then we will do it.

     _Example:_